driftluo/cita-cli/README.md

 ### Examples

-If you think that the url specified on the command line is too complex, you can write the env file directly, or the corresponding environment variable cli will get it automatically.
+If you think that specifying the URL from the command line is too complex, you can edit the env file directly, then the cli will get the corresponding environment variable and use it automatically.

 #### Interactive mode(recommend)